 In June 2020, the Center installed a pilot garden located along the Indian River Bay at the Delaware Seashore State Park.
 An interpretive sign at the site was also later installed.
 To construct the garden, a mixture of sands and soils (of varying particle sizes with the ability to hold moisture a few centimeters below the surface) was used in order to most closely imitate the natural conditions of terrapin nesting habitat.
 A total of 22 tons of sand was delivered and evenly spread around the area with approximately two feet of elevation to allow for the females to dig their nest.
 A gentle slope on all sides was made in an effort to aid easy terrapin access in and out of the garden.

 Between June – August 2020, the Center monitored the pilot garden three times per week to document any terrapin nesting and/or predator activity.
 Visual observations (e.g., animal tracks, dig marks, etc.) were recorded prior to raking the sand in a uniform pattern to help identify any changes to the sand between each monitoring event.
 While no nests were found during the first year (it is not uncommon for it to take a few years before terrapins find and use the gardens), protective cages were prepared in the event that eggs were laid.
 The purpose of these cages is to help reduce egg predation while allowing emerged hatchlings to fit through the cage’s holes and make their journey to the water.
 The Center plans to continue to monitor the garden each nesting season to study terrapin nesting success over time.

-An additional two gardens will be constructed in 2021 (sites to be determined).
-The Center’s long-term goal is to establish a financially self-sustaining project that supports terrapin nesting activity in the Inland Bays while simultaneously providing outdoor interpretive sites that engage the public.
+Two more gardens will be constructed in spring 2021 (locations to be determined).
+With support from the community, the Center’s long-term goal is to expand the number of gardens to aid terrapin nesting activity in the Inland Bays while simultaneously providing outdoor interpretive sites that engage the public.

 For information about another Center terrapin project, click here!